ddonche/voltaire/README.md

 > A witty quote proves nothing. - Voltaire

 Voltaire provides a very simple way to manage user reputation points.
 It lets you increase or decrease reputation (points, level, whatever you want to call it in your app) as needed, whenever.
+It is intended to be extremely light-weight, when all you want to track is some kind of points system and nothing else.

 All you have to do is add a column for reputation in your users table and let Voltaire do the rest.